 It’s also a good idea to incentivize customers you’re confident had a positive experience to leave reviews.
 Point them toward the review sites that will have the most impact and are likely to show up in the top-ranking spots for searches with your brand name.

 One of the most important search engine ranking factors is your overall site authority.
 When your new website launches, your Domain Authority score will be zero, because you have not yet earned a reputation among internet users, search engines, and other webmasters.
+If you want to improve your Domain Authority score, you’ll need to earn backlinks.

 Google measures site authority primarily through backlinks, or links to your website from other web pages.
 The logic goes that if another website links to yours, they must find your content trustworthy and valuable.
 Earning links on other websites is one of the most important parts of any off-site SEO strategy, and it’s commonly known as link building.